 Subscriptions are average amongst the 40 county associations, whilst service levels are at the very highest end.
 Subscriptions are based on a formula around the square root of the number of electors, with a minimum figure for the smallest councils and 'maximum' county subscription of £1000 for the very largest councils.

 The Hampshire Association of Local Councils (Ltd) (The ALC) is governed by its Memorandum and Articles of Association as a limited company.
-They are appended to this note.
+A copy of which can be found here.

 Each of the seven District Associations elects annually to the County Executive, four-member representatives from its parish and town councils.
 As a Company limited by guarantee, the ALC has ‘Company Directors’ who hold the votes for the seven districts.
 Nominally each District Chairman is the Company and ‘voting’ Director unless otherwise nominated by the District Association, and formally notified to the ALC.
 The Chairman or Director can appoint a substitute to meetings where he or she is unable to attend, thus there are always seven votes at full Board.